cloudmaven/documentation/pages/aws/aws_hipaa.md

 #### To continue on first steps

-CIDR block syntax: The specification 10.0.0.0/16 has two parts: w.x.y.z and /N.
-The first part defines an ip address with three wildcards, the zeros.
-N indicates number of addresses available: 2**(32 - N).
-When N = 16 this is 2**16 or 65536.
+CIDR block syntax: The specification **10.0.0.0/16** has two parts: **w.x.y.z** and **/N**. w, x, y and z are integers from 0 to 255. **w.x.y.z** defines a default ip address which is subject to modification as follows: **N** determines an addressable space of size s = 2^(32 - N).
+For example N = 16 produces s = 2^16 or s = 65536 available addresses.
+These addresses are right-justified in the **w.x.y.z** string.
+An example may help make this clear.
+Suppose N = 24.
+The s = 2^8 = 256 in decimal, i.e 0, 1, 2, ..., 255.
+These decimal values precisely correspond to the right-most field in **w.x.y.z**, namely the **z** value.
+So this CIDR block defines a set of ip addresses **w.x.y.0**, **w.x.y.1**, **w.x.y.2**, ..., **w.x.y.255**.

+These ip addresses are defined with respect to the VPC.
+They are local ip addresses, in contrast with the global ip addresses that are mapped to the entire internet.
+Communication protocols establish the context.
+Clearly for operations within the VPC the local context is what is in use.

 This is two bytes so y and z are usable to cover.
 Hence 10.0.0.0/16 means "addresses of the form 10.0.y.z".
 Any subnets we place within the VPC will be limited by this address space.
 We will define two subnets within the VPC each with respective